-The number of electric vehicles - both plug-in hybrids and battery electric - registered within the SP Manweb area is currently over 11,000.
+By the end of 2021/22, the number of electric vehicles - both plug-in hybrids and battery electric - registered within the SP Manweb area was over 20,000.
 However, momentum in support of electric vehicle adoption is building quickly.
-Battery electric vehicle registrations are on course to almost double last year's.
-Their market share continues to grow on a monthly basis, and has now started to regularly surpass the sale of all forms of diesel cars.
+Their market share continues to grow, and in England in 2021 total battery electric vehicles surpassed the number of diesel car sales for the first time.

 Figure 8 shows the forecast numbers of residential battery electric vehicles in the SP Manweb region.
-For comparison the grey area shows the forecasted range (the difference between the lowest and highest scenario) from our December 2020 DFES.
-Figure 8 shows that across the scenarios, the share of residential battery electric vehicles rises from 4,800 in 2020 to between 335,000-681,000 EVs by 2030.
+For comparison the grey area shows the forecasted range (the difference between the lowest and highest scenario) from our November 2021 DFES.
+Figure 8 shows that across the scenarios, the share of residential battery electric vehicles rises from 8,900 in 2021 to between 238,000-707,000 EVs by 2030.

 The reason for this high level of variance in the 2030s is that the scenarios include differing levels of ambition to phase out the sale of new petrol and diesel cars and vans.
 This ban has been brought forward to 2030, in line with the Ten-Point Plan, and Energy White Paper.

-The Welsh local authorities within the SP Manweb distribution network area could see between 63,000 and 197,000 residential battery electric vehicles by 2030, and the English local authorities within the SP Manweb distribution network area between 155,000 and 483,000.
-Overall for the SP Manweb distribution network area, compared to today, this would mean over 134 times more battery electric vehicles by 2030 and over 325 times more by 2040.
+The Welsh local authorities within the SP Manweb distribution network area could see between 77,000 and 229,000 residential battery electric vehicles by 2030, and the English local authorities within the SP Manweb distribution network area between 186,000 and 542,000.

+Overall for the SP Manweb distribution network area, compared to today, this would mean over 78 times more battery electric vehicles by 2030 and over 170 times more by 2040.

-Our SPM Steady Progression and SPM System Transformation scenarios contain a much slower uptake of residential battery electric vehicles between 2020-2030, with adoption rate increasing after the early 2030s.
+Our SPM Falling Short and SPM System Transformation scenarios contain a much slower uptake of residential battery electric vehicles between 2021-2030, with adoption rate increasing after the early 2030s.